Gabrielcarvfer/NS3/oran-rl.md

 oUPHrAWiTd73XauFovZMWhm4lQ5Yhv8B9lbrM27F5GTo93RKJE4nnAhprGR7jTAIomRC4GN9rk3
 85THYX__AGMR-Jo)

+## Dockerfile

+An easier way to run the model without worring about dependencies, is using the docker-compose in the repo, simply run `docker compose up --build`, and `docker compose up` om subsequent runs

 ## How it works?

 PyTorch model is loaded by C++ via Pybind11, starts a new process that runs